Discover Ephesus and Top Destinations in Western Turkey with an experienced tour guide and a

 In the 11th century BC Ionians came to Miletus, and by 7th century BC Miletus was at its peak which was to last for more than two centuries.
 Miletus colonized over 90 cities such as Sinope, Amissos, Trapezos... located at the Black Sea shores of Anatolia.

 With other cities of Ionia in 499 BC, Miletus rebelled against the Persians, who had captured, burned it to the ground and enslaved its surviving population.
 This last battle was that of Lade (Island of Lade) in 494 BC, just outside the harbor of Miletus where the Persian fleet of 600 warships defeated the Ionian force.
 The role of Miletus was significant in the defeat of the Persians at the Mycale battle in 479 BC.
 Shortly after the battle, Miletus joined the Delian Confederacy with a contribution larger than that of Ephesus.
-Miletus joined this alliance with 80 ships while Priene was joining with 12 ships.
+Miletus joined this alliance with 80 ships while Priene was joined with 12 ships.
 Upon an agreement between the Persian Satrap and Athens, Miletus and other Ionian cities of Anatolia came under the rule of the Persians again.
 At the end of the 5the century BC Miletus, was ruled by the Carian satraps.
 Captured by Alexander the Great after a siege in 334 BC.
-Miletus were among the cities who fought with Persians against Alexanders Army and defended their land.
-Afterwards ruled by the Seleucid Dynasty in the following years, Miletus remained an important trade center in the Roman times.
+Miletus were among the cities who fought with Persians against Alexander's Army and defended their land.
+After being ruled by the Seleucid Dynasty in the following years, Miletus remained an important trade center in Roman times.

 How far is Miletus from Ephesus?

 Miletus is 50 miles away from Ephesus.
 After the riot took place in the theater of Ephesus.
 St, Paul was kicked out from the city of Ephesus.
-He travelled to north to Troas, Assos, Mitylene.
+He traveled north to Troas, Assos, Mitylene.
 Chios.
 Samos, St. Paul stopped in Miletus in 57 AD on his way back to Jerusalem at the end of his third missionary journey.
-In Miletus Paul sent sends a message to the leaders of the church in Ephesus to join him in Miletus, and after speaking with them for the last time he bade them an emotional farewell.
+In Miletus Paul sent a message to the leaders of the church in Ephesus to join him in Miletus, and after speaking with them for the last time he bade them an emotional farewell.
 Paul warned them that he faces persecution and imprisonment when he returns to Jerusalem.
-Paul, boarded his ship in Miletus and sailed off via Cos, Rhodes, Patara to Jerusalem.
+Paul boarded his ship in Miletus and sailed off via Cos, Rhodes, Patara to Jerusalem.

 The Roman period was followed by Byzantine and Turkish periods.
 Miletus was a major port city located on a peninsula with four harbors.
 With the silting of the Meander River the ruins of the ancient city today are a few kilometers away from the sea.
 The city had a grid plan which was developed by Hippodamus when it was rebuilt in the 3rd century BC after the Persians had sacked it.

 The Theater was a small Hellenistic theater with a seating capacity of 5,300, but in the beginning of the 2nd century AD it was modified to a Roman theater and held about 15,000 people.
 The lower section was built onto a natural hillside, and the upper is supported by vaulted substructures up to a height of 131 ft.
 The facade facing the harbor was 460 ft long.
 During the Roman period the stage building had three stories and was 111 ft wide.
 In front of the stage building it is still possible to see pieces depicting gladiators fighting against wild animals.
 From the 3rd row till the 6th, carvings show that some seats were reserved for some persons and groups.
-5th row was reserved for the Jews and Theosebes (God-fearers) who are afraid of God and the 3rd row for the Jewelers.
+The 5th row was reserved for the Jews and Theosebes (God-fearers) who are afraid of God and the 3rd row for the Jewelers.
 The Theosebes were Jewish sympathizing pagans with beliefs and rituals of their own.
-The Theosebes were one of the key groups that received attention of St. Paul and his mission.
+The Theosebes were one of the key groups that received the attention of St. Paul and his mission.